jreed1701/gitops-demo/README.md

 # Future Work Considerations

 1. Automatically deployed application updates - Setup ArgoCD app synchronization based on a github webhook.
+2. Write a new inventory type and run all of the playbooks in a CI/CD environment.
+This would simulate deploying to a cluster other than Docker Desktop for Windows.

 # References